vedantt21/nos3-mantle/docs/wiki/Scenario_Demo.md

 ![Scenario Demo - Sample Enable](./_static/scenario_demo/scenario_demo_sample_enable.png)

-* The sample simulator now is communicating with the sample application
+* The sample simulator is now communicating with the sample application
-  * The sample application has scheduled rate at which is requests data from the device
+  * The sample application has a scheduled rate at which it requests data from the device
 * This is cool, but let's break some stuff
   * Change to the SIM_CMD_BUS_BRIDGE Target in the Command Sender
-  * Note that various commands exist, these commands use this special interface called out in the COSMOS Command and Telemetry Server
   * This interface enables us to command the simulators directly so we can see how flight software would respond
   * Let's send the SAMPLE_SIM_SET_STATUS command with a status value of 5

 ![Scenario Demo - Sample Set Sim Status](./_static/scenario_demo/scenario_demo_sample_set_sim_status.png)

-* We successfully told the sample simulator to change it's status to 5
+* We successfully told the sample simulator to change its status to 5
   * We see in the sample sim that it received the command to change status
   * The FSW console shows `Device disabled successfully` and `Request device data reported status error 5`
-  * If you dive into the [sample component readme](../../components/sample/README.md) you can figure out why!
+  * If you dive into the [sample component readme](https://github.com/nasa-itc/sample/blob/275edcf55cf5b1d7d0c3e0c4978927b5814529a7/README.md) you can figure out why!

 ---
 ### ADCS

-* We can leave sample like that, let's place with the Attitude Determination and Control System (ADCS)
+* We can leave sample like that - let's play with the Attitude Determination and Control System (ADCS)
   * In short, ADCS uses various components to make the vehicle change orientation
-  * These components are called typically referred to as sensors and actuators
+  * These components are typically referred to as sensors and actuators
 * Let's first disable the ADCS from doing anything so we can play
-  * Note that if you are eclipse your spacecraft can't point at the sun because it doesn't know where it is (not smart enough to guess)
+  * Note that if you are in eclipse your spacecraft can't point at the sun because it doesn't know where it is (not smart enough to guess)
-  * In the Command Sender send the GENENRIC_ADCS GENERIC_ADCS_SET_MODE_CC with GNC_MODE PASSIVE (0)
+  * In the Command Sender send the GENERIC_ADCS GENERIC_ADCS_SET_MODE_CC with GNC_MODE PASSIVE (0)

 ![Scenario Demo - ADCS Passive](./_static/scenario_demo/scenario_demo_adcs_passive.png)

-* The spacecraft appears to be tumbling around more than before now as seen visually in the 42 Cam
+* The spacecraft appears to be tumbling around more as seen in the 42 Cam
-  * Note that is was important to command ADCS to passive so that we can poke at the various components it leverages
+  * Note that it is important to command ADCS to passive so that we can poke at the various components it leverages
   * ADCS requests telemetry and sends new commands to these components at 1Hz so it would fight us otherwise
   * Let's command a reaction wheel to spin and see if it does stuff